pvillega/old-blog-source/_posts/2015-09-20-emacs-and-scala-in-mac-os-x-yosemite.md

 For Scala goodness I'll use [Ensime](https://github.com/ensime) and its Emacs plugin.

-Any other plugins I find useful will be listed at the end.
+I won't research any other plugins by now, geting used to Emacs is enough.

 ## Installing Spacemacs